InternLM/lmdeploy/README.md

 #### Weight INT4 Quantization

-LMDeploy uses AWQ algorithm for model weight quantization; it requires input from the $WORK_DIR of step 1, and the quantized weights will also be stored in this folder.
+LMDeploy uses AWQ algorithm for model weight quantization

+> Requires input from the $WORK_DIR of step 1, and the quantized weights will also be stored in this folder.

 ```
 python3 -m lmdeploy.lite.apis.auto_awq \